 "Each time when we came to buy it again, the price was higher," Hanuš recalls.
 "At the end it was very expensive."

-Devane explains how he would take a thin slice of the brain material "and put it over a silica sand column and separate a few fractions and test them [radioactively tagged] for how they bound to the receptor.
-And I thought, 'Oh, it won't take long.'"
+Devane explains how he would take a thin slice of the brain material "and put it over a silica sand column and separate a text continued on next page